Coastal Counties asking Valley residents to avoid beaches this upcoming weekend

 FRESNO, Calif.
-(KSEE) –Officials at coastal counties are urging Valley residents to think before traveling to the ocean.
+(KGPE) –Officials at coastal counties are urging Valley residents to think before traveling to the ocean.

 San Luis Obispo public information officer, Michelle Shoresman says last weekend they saw a surge in tourism and anticipate another surge this holiday weekend